Generalized Nearest Neighbor Decoding: Introduction

-In Section \ref{subsec:linear}, we further point out that the GNNDR with linear processing function provides a theoretical justification of the commonly adopted, conventional approach of decomposing the channel output $\rvy$ as the sum of $\rvv$-dependent scaled channel input $\rvx$ (``signal part'') and a residual term $\rvw(\rvv)$ (``noise part'') which is conditionally uncorrelated with the signal part conditioned upon $\rvv$.
-In fact, we show that the resulting GMI, $I_{\mathrm{GMI, lin}}$, coincides with the capacity of the decomposed channel when treating the residual term $\rvw(\rvv)$ as Gaussian and independent of the signal part, --- an assumption which is of course not true for general channels.
-Therefore, the optimal GNNDR improves upon the conventional decomposition approach, and suggests how the performance gain may be realized, in principle.
+In Section \ref{subsec:linear}, we further point out that the {generally suboptimal restricted form of} GNNDR with linear processing function provides a theoretical justification of the commonly adopted, conventional approach of decomposing the channel output $\rvy$ as the sum of $\rvv$-dependent scaled channel input $\rvx$ (``signal part'') and a residual term $\rvw(\rvv)$ (``noise part'') which is conditionally uncorrelated with the signal part conditioned upon $\rvv$.
+In fact, we show that the resulting GMI, $I_{\mathrm{GMI, lin}}$, coincides with the formally calculated capacity of the decomposed channel when treating the residual term $\rvw(\rvv)$ as Gaussian and independent of the signal part, --- an assumption which is of course not true for general channels.
+Therefore, the optimal GNNDR improves upon the conventional linear decomposition approach, and suggests how the performance gain may be realized, in principle.

 In view of the form of the GNNDR (\ref{eqn:general-nndr}), we may equivalently represent the channel as that illustrated in Figure \ref{fig:GNNDR-decomposition}.
-The term $\rvw'$ is the difference between the processed channel output, $\rvy' = g(\rvy, \rvv)$, and the scaled channel input, $f(\rvy, \rvv) \rvx$, and the GNNDR seeks to minimize the norm of $\rvw'$.
-In contrast, we illustrate the channel representation under linear decomposition in Figure \ref{fig:Bussgang-decomposition} (for details see Section \ref{subsec:linear}), where the residual term $\rvw(\rvv)$ is conditionally uncorrelated with the scaled channel input conditioned upon $\rvv$.
+The term $\rvw'$ is the difference between the processed channel output, $\rvy' = g(\rvy, \rvv)$, and the scaled channel input, $f(\rvy, \rvv) \rvx$.
+The GNNDR seeks to minimize the norm of $\rvw'$.
+In contrast, we illustrate the channel representation under linear decomposition, discussed in the previous paragraph, in Figure \ref{fig:Bussgang-decomposition} (for details see Section \ref{subsec:linear}), where the residual term $\rvw(\rvv)$ is conditionally uncorrelated with the scaled channel input conditioned upon $\rvv$.

-In Section \ref{sec:case-studies}, we illustrate potential applications of the GNNDR via several case studies.
-We begin with channels without state, which has been partially treated in \cite{zhang16ita} \cite{zhang19jsac}.
-For the special case of Gaussian linear channel, we verify that all the four forms of GNNDR considered in this paper degenerate into the well known standard NNDR, and the resulting GMI coincides with the channel capacity.
-But when nonlinear effects, such as quantization, exist, the GNNDR outperforms the standard NNDR, suggesting that output-dependent processing and scaling can be beneficial even for channels without state.

-We then consider channels with perfect CSI at the receiver.
-Again, for the special case of linear Gaussian fading channel, we verify that the considered forms of GNNDR, except for that with constant scaling function, coincide with the standard NNDR, thus achieving the channel capacity.
-On the other hand, in the presence of output quantization, as revealed by numerical results, the GNNDR increases the GMI.